ramon-pessoa/python_programming/README_CODE_26-50.md

 	c.
 Solution (Python) [make_palindrome_cubic_time.py].
 A solution that builds a 2D table.
 This solution stores a part of the input string in each index of a matrix, therefore the time and space complexity for this solution is O(N^3). (https://github.com/ramon-pessoa/python_programming/blob/master/solutions_for_coding_problems/26-50/make_palindrome_cubic_time.py)

+40. Problem #40 [Hard]: Given an array of integers where every integer occurs three times except for one integer, which only occurs once, find and return the non-duplicated integer.

+	* For example, given [6, 1, 3, 3, 3, 6, 6], return 1.
+Given [13, 19, 13, 13], return 19.
+	* Do this in O(N) time and O(1) space.

+	a.
+Solution (Python) [find_unique.py].
+Solution in linear time and space. (https://github.com/ramon-pessoa/python_programming/blob/master/solutions_for_coding_problems/26-50/find_unique.py)

 41. Problem #41 [Medium]: Given an unordered list of flights taken by someone, each represented as (origin, destination) pairs, and a starting airport, compute the person's itinerary.
 If no such itinerary exists, return null.
 If there are multiple possible itineraries, return the lexicographically smallest one.
 All flights must be used in the itinerary.

 	* For example, given the list of flights [('SFO', 'HKO'), ('YYZ', 'SFO'), ('YUL', 'YYZ'), ('HKO', 'ORD')] and starting airport 'YUL', you should return the list ['YUL', 'YYZ', 'SFO', 'HKO', 'ORD'].